 Mimics a cat's natural diet.
-Veterinarian Lisa Pierson makes her own homemade cat food for her cats, but she calls Feline's Pride "my favorite commercial diet."
-Pierson, a severe critic of commercial cat foods and strong proponent of raw diets for cats, says Feline's Pride closely matches her own careful ratio of meat, bones and organs -- close to what cats would eat in the wild.
+Veterinarian Lisa Pierson makes her own homemade cat food for her cats, but says Feline's Pride closely matches her own careful ratio of meat, bones and organs -- close to what cats would eat in the wild.

 Feline's Pride balances raw meat (chicken, in this flavor) with finely ground bone, organs (chicken liver, gizzard and heart), along with some organic egg yolk, psyllium powder and added vitamins and minerals to make a complete, balanced, everyday diet for your cat.
 Feline's Pride says that 40 to 70 percent of its foods consist of "organic meats that are humanely raised in our immediate area" in Florida.

-"It's not easy finding premade raw foods that are up to snuff," writes the reviewer at CatNutrition.org, but Feline's Pride is "one of my personal favorites."
+"It's not easy finding premade raw foods that are up to snuff," writes the reviewer at CatNutrition.org, but she adds that Feline's Pride is one of her favorites.
 Like Pierson, this reviewer makes her own homemade raw cat food, and she says Feline's Pride is extremely similar to her own personal recipe, which is "as close as I can come in my kitchen to reverse-engineering a mouse -- the perfect cat food."
 Still, some veterinarians caution against a raw diet, saying it could expose cats to harmful germs.

-Feline's Pride does not pressure-pasteurize its raw food to kill harmful germs, as Nature's Variety does.
+The company's website says that its products are "manufactured under world class clean room conditions" and are "reviewed periodically by respected laboratories for consistency, purity, excellence, and nutritional content."
+Like Nature's Logic, Feline's Pride does not pressure-pasteurize its raw food to kill harmful germs.
 The American Veterinary Medical Association cautions against feeding pets unpasteurized raw animal protein, because it could harbor harmful germs.
 Some vets disagree with this, though, saying raw diets are best for cats.

 Review: Feline's Pride Expands Nationwide Recall of its Natural Chicken Formula Cat Food Due to Salmonella Contamination, U.S. Food and Drug Administration, July 15, 2010